Tuition for safe, enjoyable motoring: for life

 The other route to Part 3 is to bond with a franchise operation (typically a large multi-branch established big-brand driving school organisation) providing tuition under a temporary training licence pending the Part 3 exam.
 Trainee instructors may benefit from being paid for this work, but there are downsides of being effectively under the control of the driving school in a possibly lopsided arrangement in which the trainee instructor will be obliged and likely required to do what best suits the franchise operation, on their terms, and it seems that some feel let down or that they are taken advantage of (or neglected) by the big corporate schools.

-So for me, to ensure integrity in the tuition provided, and to maintain control over the type of car and the process of tuition and my own learning and advancement, I decided to go along the “free tuition” route, which I discovered was possible through the generous assistance and guidance provided by a very helpful and knowledgeable ADI based in West Sussex.
+So for me, to ensure integrity in the tuition provided, and to maintain control over the type of car and the process of tuition and my own learning and advancement, I decided to go along the “free tuition” route, which I discovered was possible through the generous assistance and guidance provided by a very helpful and knowledgeable ADI based in West Sussex, to whom I am most grateful for being such a valuable mentor and for much useful information.

 What’s on offer?